-Since , I have been following the footsteps of Bernardino Luini on a recent flying visit to London I passed by the National Gallery to have a look at two of his works on display there.
+Since , I have been following the footsteps of Bernardino Luini on a recent flying visit to London I passed by the National Gallery and the Wallace Collection to have a look at his works on display there.
 Not that Bernardino ever went to London, of course, but due to avid 18th Century British Collectors buying his works from “broke” Italian aristocrats, a couple of his notable works have ended up in the National Gallery, in gallery B. Not that one should ignore the other works there, but I am on the trail of Bernardino , so there we are,

 The first of a notable pair of paintings is Christ and the Doctors.
 When exactly, Luini painted this one and indeed its provenance seem obscure but it appears to have finished up in the Aldobrandini apartments at the Borghese Palace in Rome.
 In the 1780s, it was apparently purchased by the English collector and art dealer Alexander Day, who spent much of his time in Rome and who then sold it to John Rushout, 2nd Baron Northwick, an English peer, landowner and collector of art works.
 Instead of going to Oxford or Cambridge Rushout was sent to Neuchâtel in Switzerland.
 In 1790 he visited Italy and while touring became friends with such luminaries as Edward Gibbon, Horatio Nelson, Sir William Hamilton and his wife Emma Hamilton, On his rather prolonged “Grand Tour” of Italy, Rushout developed a love of antique art from Sir William Hamilton and began to purchase collections of coins and other works of art..
 He returned from Italy in 1800 when, on the death of his father, he succeeded to the titles of 6th Baronet Rushout, of Milnst and 2nd Baron Northwick..
 Possibly Northwick thought he was buying a genuine Leonardo da Vinci at the time.
 However, by 1811, the Italian art historian Ignazio Fumagalli was attributing the painting to Luini .